 The solver begins its search for a set of parameter values that maximize the objective (i.e. log-likelihood function) while keeping the model valid/stable.

-Using the GRG method, the solver does not guarantee global maxima and we may end up with a local optimal solution.
+Using the GRG method, the solver does not guarantee global maxima and we may end up with a locally optimal solution.
 This is sufficient for the majority of potential cases.

-Once we accept the solver solution, the new set of paramter values are copied to your worksheet.
+Once we accept the solver solution, the new set of parameter values are copied to your worksheet.

 The calibrated model is shown below:

 Note that the LLF function changed from 412 to 425 value with the new optimal values, yet the model is valid/stable (S34 = 1).

 The calibrated parameters’ values improved the overall fit of the model with input data, but is this the right model?
 We need to examine the assumption(s) of GARCH and whether they are met with this model or not.
 This will be the focus of our next module